raymondworkshop/old.myblog/_posts/softskill/2016-04-03-team-skills.md

   - 分享利益, 决策自己做就好了

 #### Updating

+* Be a grat communicator
+  - Imparting information
+    + know your audience
+      - **think about the concerns of the audience**, and the right level of detail and granularity for your message
+    + less is more
+      - not everyone love details
+    + **More is also better** - but when it comes to frequency
+      - **providing infor and keeping people up to date and providing insight** into your work  to improve your visibility and career

+  - Verbal communication
+    + **preparation** is the key to success
+    + know your audience
+      - who are they, and what do they wanna know?
+      - **what are their problems or concerns**?
+    + communicate **at the right level**
+      - is your audience knowledgeable on your topic?
+      - do u need present backgournd or cut to the chase?
+    + understand the context
+      - what else is happening in the word/industry on the same topic ?
+      - **how can u differentiate and add value ?**
+      - make sure you know happenings so yo ucan speak intelligently about it
+    + **practice**
+      - **practice** for any talk or presentation

+ - **written communication**
+    +  put the important part first
+    +

+* **being a great teammate**
+  - generally **happy, positive** people
+    + being positve and looking at each day and project as an opportunity
+  - **bring solutions**, not just problems
+    + "what he would do to address his concern"
+    + come up with **some potential solutions**
+  - give credit to others, and always take responsibility
+    + people want to be liked, admired and feel valued
+  - have a good attitude
+    + **reassure yourself**

 * have a good relationship with your boss
   - the clues in the submitter’s style and communications behaviour instead - indications that the person has been in their shoes